 A step up is touch-sensitive keys for changing volume as you play.
 And, semi-weighted or weighted keys will give a better feel of piano.
 Anything that says “digital piano” is a usually step in the right direction.

-The best brands are Roland, Korg, Yamaha, and Casio.
-Alesis keyboards are nice too, but do not have built-in speakers.
+The best brands are Roland, Korg, Yamaha, Alesis, and Casio.